SeqWare/seqware/README.md

 PREREQUISITES
 -------------

-Currently we are evaluating two serialization frameworks: [Kryo](http://code.google.com/p/kryo/) and [protobuf](http://code.google.com/p/protobuf/)
+We use [protobuf](http://code.google.com/p/protobuf/) to handle serialization and de-serialization.

 Protobuf requires the following installation steps: